My Best Experience in Palawan

 My best experience in Palawan

-I have to say one of my most powerful trips was to Iwahig Prison.
+I have to say one of my most powerful trips was to Iwahig Prison and Penal Farm.
 There I got to meet real Filipino prisoners.
 They do a nice little dance for you when you enter and then you get a tour.
 I had a chance to have an in depth talk with one of the prisoners:

 A truly powerful story indeed.
 I think he wanted a tip afterwards but uh sorry I’m not gonna tip just for telling me a story of how you killed someone.